plexescor/HPR/README.md

   </a>
 </p>

 > HPR is built solo by a 16-year-old developer in India.
-If HPR has been useful to you, a Ko-fi donation is highly appreciated to support continued development HPR is full, free, forever.
+My Dad is pushing me to focus on JEE -- India's national engineering entrance exam, one of the most brutally competitive exams in the world -- so HPR development happens in whatever time I can steal from that.
+If I were an adult I would not have made HPR free at all because I would've needed money to survive, but I am a teen and I live under my Dad so I could "afford" HPR to be fully free and open source.
+If donations are enough to show this is worth continuing, I can justify spending time on HPR and try my hand at other things instead of just grinding JEE prep.
+If HPR has been useful to you, a Ko-fi donation genuinely helps.

 ---